CanadianADLlab/UnityXRTools/README.md

 These are interactions with levers and buttons.

 <h3>Lever</h3>
-Attatched to the root of the level handles the movement of it
+Attached to the root of the level handles the movement of it
 <br>
 Public vars
 <br>